by-student-2017/DFTBP/README.md

     + [(v.21.2 or v.22.2 for "graphene" in examples)](https://dftbplus.org/download/deprecated)
   + [lammps-29Oct2020](https://download.lammps.org/tars/lammps-29Oct2020.tar.gz) [(a relative link)](https://download.lammps.org/tars/index.html)
   + Ubuntu 22.04 LTS or Ubuntu 22.04.1 LTS (on WLS2 (Windows11))
-- Note 1: "mpirun -np 1" and OpenMP version
+- Note 1: OpenMP version or "mpirun -np 1"
 - Note 2: As is well known, slater koster files are faster to compute than xTB.
 Structural optimization using xTB under periodic boundary conditions in metallic systems is also difficult.
 I really wish someone would create a free version of the slater koster files for most of the elements in the periodic table.